ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-target-nsx-t.md

 This HCX-IX Interconnect Appliance is deployed and configured to be on the management VLAN (Private Portable Subnet) and the vMotion VLAN (Private Portable Subnet) of the {{site.data.keyword.vmwaresolutions_short}} deployment.

 Additionally, another interface is configured on the Public VLAN (Public Portable) for connections that are made over the public internet.
-Public access is not required if there is a direct connection (private connection in place).
+Public access is not required if a direct private connection is in place.
 The last connection that is associated with the HCX-IX Interconnect Appliance is a logical switch that is created and configured upon site pairing.

 This logical switch is a private, non-routable network that is used as a communication channel between the HCX-IX Interconnect Appliance and HCX WAN Optimizer.